SebbieMzingKe/DSA/README.md

-# data structures and algorithms 0, 1, 2
+# data structures and algorithms: 0, 1, 2